greatest-ape/OctaSine/README.md

 ### macOS

+1. Download the latest version from [the release page](https://github.com/greatest-ape/OctaSine/releases).
+2. Unzip the file.
+3. Move OctaSine.vst to your plugin folder, which is typically `/Library/Audio/Plug-Ins/VST/`.
+You may be promted to enter your administrative password.

+### Windows

+1. Download the latest version from [the release page](https://github.com/greatest-ape/OctaSine/releases).
+2. Unzip the file.
+3. Move OctaSine.dll to your plugin folder.

+### Linux

+Please refer to the section on installing from source below.

+## Installation from source code

+### macOS

-If you have already any of the software mentioned below, that step can be skipped.
+If you already have any of the software mentioned below, that step can be skipped.

 1. [Install the Rust compiler](https://rustup.rs/).
 Choose the nightly toolchain when prompted.
 Requires the XCode build tools from Apple, you will probably be prompted to install those.